MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

   - Exploring **cosine similarity** to measure semantic closeness between words
   - Visualizing embedding spaces with techniques like **t-SNE** or **PCA**
   - Applying embeddings in simple downstream tasks such as **text classification** or **similarity search**

-  By completing this lab, you will understand how embeddings serve as the foundation of modern NLP models and practice applying them to real text data.

 ---